GravityPDF/gravity-pdf-documentation/docs/v6/templates/formal-letter.md

 #### Sender Address (6)
 * The sender address is split into three separate fields for each line it takes up in the letter.
-* You are usually the sender and your address should be used, but you can also use Merge Tags to include that information from the form.
+* You are usually the sender, and your address should be used, but you can also use Merge Tags to include that information from the form.

 ### Recipient Information

 #### Recipient Name (7)
 * Use Gravity Forms merge tags to include the letter recipient's name.
-In the settings this is split up between four fields: Prefix, First Name, Last Name and Suffix.
+In the settings, this is split up between four fields: Prefix, First Name, Last Name and Suffix.

 #### Recipient Business/Position (8)
-* If applicable, include the recipient business and/or position in the company using Merge Tags
+* If applicable, include the recipient business and/or position in the company using Merge Tags.

 #### Recipient Address (9)
 * The recipient address is split into three separate fields for each line it takes up in the letter.